 - Make sure you have 1-inch resume margins on all sides of the document.

-- A one-page resume should be your goal.
-If you have more experience in the field two pages will be just fine, too.
+- Limit the length of your resume for psychology jobs to one page.
+If you have more experience in the field, two pages will be fine, too.

 - Use these resume sections: Header, Summary, License, Experience, Education, Skills, and “Additional.”

 - Save your resume as a PDF file to make sure that it looks the same on every computer.